UF-Carpentry/website/_pages/charter.md

 Elections will be held at the start of each fall semester.
 Candidates will self nominate with a short (<300 words) statement that will be publicly posted for voters to review.
 The criteria for individuals to stand for election to the board are:
 1. Is a member of the “UF community”, broadly defined.
-1. Has participated in a Carpentry event in any capacity (learner, helper, instructor, organizer, host, or funder) at UF or elsewhere in the past 2 years.
+1. Has participated in a Carpentries event in any capacity (learner, helper, instructor, organizer, host, or funder) at UF or elsewhere in the past 2 years.

 In addition, one board member is designated the “outreach board member”.
 The criteria for for individuals to stand for election to outreach board member are:
 1. Must not be located on the main Gainesville campus of UF.
 1. Is not required to be a member of the UF community.
-1. Is not required to have instructed, organized, or financially supported a Carpentry workshop.
+1. Is not required to have instructed, organized, or financially supported a Carpentries workshop.
 1. Prior experience with or knowledge of the Carpentries is preferred.

-Anyone who has participated in (attended, helped, taught, organized, or sponsored) a UF Carpentry workshop in the prior 2 years will be eligible to vote.
+Anyone who has participated in (attended, helped, taught, organized, or sponsored) a UF Carpentries workshop in the prior 2 years will be eligible to vote.
 An election manager will be identified by the board to maintain the eligible voter list, notify voters, and tally votes.

 ## Amendments to the Charter